-At May 31, 2007, the Company had operating leases, primarily for office premises, expiring at various dates.
-At May 31, 2007, the Company had no capital leases.
-Future minimum rental commitments under operating leases are as follows:
+At May 31, 2008, the Company had operating leases, primarily for office premises, expiring at various dates.
+At May 31, 2008, the Company had no capital leases.
+The following table summarizes our future minimum rental commitments under operating leases and our other known contractual obligations as of May 31, 2008: